Mac Durnan Gospels: Manuscript history

 The manuscript must have left the scriptorium of Armagh soon after for England, since it passed into the possession of Æthelstan (r.
 924–939), presumably as a diplomatic gift.
 According to the same inscription, Æthelstan presented the book to Christ Church, Canterbury.
-The Mac Durnan Gospels offer a unique glimpse on the Irish connections of Æthelstan's court, which is known to have been attended by at least one Irish abbot, Dubinsi, abbot of Bangor.
+The Mac Durnan Gospels offer an insight into the Irish connections of Æthelstan's court, which is known to have been attended by at least one Irish abbot, Dubinsi, abbot of Bangor.

 During the 11th century, six Anglo-Saxon charters were copied into the gospel-book, including writs and records of agreements, the latest being no later than AD 1050.

 By 1574 it was owned by the Archbishop of Canterbury, Matthew Parker.
 It was probably Parker who had folios decorated with miniatures taken from a 13th-century Psalter and gave the work its current binding.
 After his death, Parker bequeathed all his manuscripts, save the Mac Durnan Gospels, to Corpus Christi College, Cambridge.
 The reason for this is unknown though he may have gifted to a friend while he was alive.
 The only known owner thereafter is Brother Howel, a manufacturer of measuring instruments in London, who showed the work to antiquarian and poet Lewis Morris.
 The manuscript probably entered the library of Lambeth Palace on the initiative of its director, Andrew Coltee Ducarel, who assumed the post in 1757.
 However, the work isn't listed in any library records from the time and doesn't make its first appearance in the catalogues until 1932.